neoviki/arduino.rotary.encoder/README.md

-Rotary encoder code for arduino.
+## Rotary Encoder based on Arduino